 Do you have any additional tips for designing a great slide deck?
 We'd love to hear your ideas.

-Note: A few times a month we revisit some of our reader’s favorite posts from throughout the history of FreelanceSwitch.
+Editorial Note: A few times a month we revisit some of our reader’s favorite posts.
 This article was first published March 3rd, 2011, yet is just as relevant and full of useful information today.
-There are certainly new, free online storage apps entering the market regularly, so feel free to drop a link to your favorite in the comments below.